Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 <img src="/assets/images/data-intensive-note-3/illustration-17.png" width="800"/>

-Unfortunately, snapshot isolation does not prevent another user from concurrently inserting a conflicting meeting.
-In order to guarantee you won’t get scheduling conflicts, you once again need serializable isolation.
+Unfortunately, **snapshot isolation does not prevent another user from concurrently inserting a conflicting meeting.** In order to guarantee you won’t get scheduling conflicts, you once again need **serializable isolation**.

 #### Characterizing write skew